nxp-archive/autoivnsw_sja1110_linux/README.md

 - Maximum SPI Frequency
 	> `spi-max-frequency = <12000000>;` (example)

+---
 ## Supported Linux versions
-The driver was developed for Linux v4.1.15 but should be compatible with all versions from v4.0 up to v5.3
+The driver was developed for Linux `v4.1.15` and `4.19.35`.
+However, it should be compatible with all versions from `v4.0` up to `v5.3`